Self-Guided Walking Tour in Saint-Tropez

 Old Port of Saint-Tropez

-Old Port of Saint-Tropez in Saint Tropez, stop 1 on the self-guided walking tour
+Old Port of Saint-Tropez, stop 1 on the self-guided walking tour

 Start on the quay, where the masts are taller than the buildings.
 The Vieux Port is the postcard: a row of ochre, pink and yellow fishing-house facades facing a basin now packed with superyachts that cost more than the village earns in a year.
 It is free and open 24/7, which matters, because the only good time to stand here is early morning before the cafe waiters rope off the terraces.
 This exact view is the one Bonnard painted in 1911, and you can still line it up.
 Skip the harbourfront cafes for coffee, a small espresso runs 4 to 6 euros and a soft drink can hit 9.
 Just look, take your photo facing the painted houses with the citadel hill behind, and move.
 Walk east along the quay toward the corner where the lanes peel off behind the buildings.